-- xiii.
+- xvii.
+The Government is also pursuing sustained economic growth and job creation through its efforts to strengthen environmental management and climate change mitigation and adaptation strategies across sectors.
+With the objective to ensure less costly recovery and rehabilitation from natural and/or man-made disasters, and to contribute to the Caribbean thrust to become the world's first climate-smart zone, the Government is engaging in strategies that support sustainable management and utilisation of the country's natural and environmental resources; sound management of chemical and hazardous wastes; as well as risk reduction and climate change mitigation and adaptation (through climate-smart actions). - xviii.
 Sustainable development and management in the water and land sectors are inextricably linked to economic growth and the levels of success must be measured separately.
-Consequently, the results will be captured in the success measures for economic growth and job creation. - xiv.
+Consequently, the results will be captured in the success measures for economic growth and job creation. - xix.
 The success of environmental and climate change resilience will be measured by assessing the effectiveness of intervention programmes that are geared towards improving the capacity of communities to cope with the effects of climate change.
 The evaluation of lessons learned from strategies to reduce deforestation; restore damaged coastal ecosystems, build coastal protection works and enhance disaster risk reduction will be an important mechanism in realizing the contribution made to the achievement of the desired economic outcomes for the country.